-Dr Haley Gomez
+Prof Haley Gomez

 The goal of my work is to understand the formation and evolution of cosmic dust, particularly where it is formed.
 Cosmic dust is a nuisance to astronomers as it blocks out optical light, affecting our view of the Universe.
 It is also very important as dust affects star formation, stellar mass loss rates, the formation of molecular hydrogen and planets.
 Our latest work suggests that supernovae or their progenitor stars may be responsible for polluting the interstellar medium with lots of dust.
 Previously it was thought that low mass stars, which take around a billion years to evolve, were the main contributor to the dust budget.
 This is especially important in the early Universe where fast-lived, massive stars would be the only source of dust.
 I am involved with analyzing data from the Herschel Space Observatory as part of programs such as Mass loss from Evolved StarS, The Herschel Reference Survey and Herschel-ATLAS.
+Find out more about my work on the Cardiff Research pages and here.

 Measures of Esteem